Importance of Reputation in the Translations Industry

 Unfortunately nothing sticks to a reputation quicker or longer then mud (negative’s).
 So it is important to avoid such potential instance as much as possible and if possible quash any such occurrences irrevocably.

 Reputation of a Translation Agency with its Clients - Like all businesses, without your clients you don't have a business.
-A translation agency must ensure it creates a good reputation with its clients.
+A professional translation agency must ensure it creates a good reputation with its clients.
 This can be achieved by:

 - Quality of Translation – Using only qualified and experienced translators working into their mother-tongue.
 Proofreading of the translation.
 Testing translators and auditing of their translation work.
 Sticking with the tried and tested translation professionals.
 One way quality is sometimes lost is through subcontracting.
 The translation agency has lost control of the translation and is therefore not in control of the quality.